metagn/rot/doc/spec.md

 This is a consequence of the format being 2 dimensional by default, i.e. dividing into lines, and further dividing inside those lines.
 It is like this because lines as divided units happens to be easily understood by people, because our screens are 2 dimensional, etc.

 ### Character choice in the syntax

+For the most part as little "special" characters as possible are chosen.
+This mostly affects what characters are allowed in symbols.

+The characters for forming structure are almost ubiquitously used in regular language/programming to "separate" terms.
+So characters like `,`, `;`, all forms of brackets, whitespace, `=`. `:` and `|` are a bit more iffy but for the most part are still used like this.
+Characters like `/`, `-`, `+`, `>` are either ambiguous in their use of separating things, or straight up represent "joining" things together, and so are not used and are allowed in symbols.

+Double quotes (`"`) are pretty ubiquitous for strings in programming, and only really used in full sentences rather than specific words in natural language.
+Single quotes (`'`) are used in natural language inside words and sometimes in programming like the "prime" symbol in math (`a = 1, a' = a + 1`), among other things.
+Not that this is the main reason it wasn't used, but it's a relevant caveat if it is used.
+Backticks (`` ` ``) are less commonly used as quotes but are still used as such, and are uncommon in natural language by themselves.

+`#` is the comment character, and does not really fit with any of the ideas here other than the fact that this is a common use for it.
+Most substitutes would be either too commonly used normally or too unconvential. `~` maybe.
+Changing it would likely cause more pain.